WebDevStudios/nextjs-wordpress-starter/README.md

-# Next.js WordPress Example
+# Next.js WordPress Starter

 WebDevStudios fork of the [official Next.js WordPress Example](https://github.com/vercel/next.js/tree/canary/examples/cms-wordpress).
+Used as our starter for Next.js frontend projects.

 <a href="https://webdevstudios.com/contact/"><img src="https://webdevstudios.com/wp-content/uploads/2018/04/wds-github-banner.png" alt="WebDevStudios.
 Your Success is Our Mission."></a>